RetroPie/RetroPie-Docs/docs/Convert-RetroPie-SD-Card-Image-to-NOOBS-Image.md

 Optionally: 20.
 If the boot process is halting at the resizing of the ext4 partition, delete "/etc/profile.d/01-expand.sh" on the ext4 partition.
 NOOBS already resized the partition.

+use command line : sudo rm 01_expand.sh

+If the 01-expand.sh file isn't yet in this directory, you should delete the bash_completion.sh with this command line : sudo rm bash_completion.sh

 [retropiedownload]: http://blog.petrockblock.com/retropie/retropie-downloads/
 [flashsd]: http://elinux.org/RPi_Easy_SD_Card_Setup
 [noobsdownload]: http://www.raspberrypi.org/downloads/